Clarksj4/TurnSystemUnity/README.md

 ## Equal Priorities

 In the event that entities are added to a _TurnSystem_ that have the same priority, the system will iterate over them in insertion order.

+---

+## Demo

+Clone or download the repo as a zip to check out the demo scene that shows the functionality of thes components.